wajeeh853/Kings_County_Price_Prediction_Model/README.md

 # Kings_County_Price_Prediction_Model
 **Authors**: Muhammad Qayyum

-his project created a model that can predict the prices of homes sold in the Seattle, WA area.
+This project created a model that can predict the prices of homes sold in the Seattle, WA area.
 All kinds of features related to the houses are provided.
 Linear and non-linear machine learning methods in scikit-learn library are used to construct the models with selected data.
 Houseing prices are predicted within a reasonable error range.
 ## Business Understanding

 A real estate agency in Seattle WA wants to predict the housing prices in order to develop market strategies and target potential customers.
 The prices of houses with various features are provided for year 2014-2015.
 Geographical data can also be fetched to enrich the pool of features.
 The study of population structure of residents is also an important factor for the prediction, but it is outside the scope of this project.